What Does "Case Is Being Actively Reviewed by USCIS" Mean?

 Applicant Do's and Don'ts During Review

 While USCIS actively reviews your case, keep your address current and respond promptly to any mail from them.
+If you have specific questions or concerns about your case, you can schedule an in person appointment at your local USCIS office.
 Stay within the U.S. if you have a pending adjustment of status application.
 Continue gathering documents that prove your ongoing eligibility, like tax returns and employment records.

 Signs of Progress in Your Case